yubrot/llrl/README.md

   (function (<> x y) {(-> A A A)}))
 ```

 Each class instance has its own name.
-Instances are automatically resolved when using methods of the class, but the instances that are resolved must exist in the current scope by import/export.
+Instances are automatically resolved when using methods of classes, but instances that are resolved automatically must exist in the current scope by import/export.

 ```llrl
 (instance Semigroup.I32 (Semigroup I32)